-Lincolnshire Police Headquarters is illuminated in green tonight, on the darkest night of the year, in support of the NSPCC's ‘Walk for Children’ Christmas campaign.
+Lincolnshire Police Headquarters is illuminated in green tonight, on the longest night of the year, in support of the NSPCC's ‘Walk for Children’ Christmas campaign.

-“By joining our Walk for Children, every step participants take and every pound that they raise will help Childline be here for all children, even on the darkest night of the year.
-Together let’s make a difference.”
+“The NSPCC relies on public donations for nearly all its income, which is why we’re calling on people to support our Walk for Children fundraiser.
+Every step participants take and every pound that they raise will help Childline be here for all children, even on the darkest night of the year.”